Voices from Russia

 Before the beginning of the Divine Liturgy Sunday in the Cathedral of the Sign in New York, two senior bishops of the ROCOR elevated the new metropolitan on the episcopal ambo (a small elevated platform in the centre of the nave) and they exclaimed, “Axios!”
 (Greek for “He is worthy!”)
 This exclamation was first repeated by the bishops and the clergy, and then the choir repeated it.
 Then, the clergy robed the newly-proclaimed First Hierarch in the centre of the nave, after which two clergymen brought the metropolitan his episcopal crown.
 The oldest hierarch of the ROCOR presented the staff to the metropolitan.
 This was a gift of the Diocese of Sydney, Australia, and New Zealand, and it was blessed upon the relics of Patriarch St Tikhon of Moscow the New Martyr.

-The gramota (official confirmation) and the personal greetings of Patriarch Aleksei II were brought by Archbishop Innokenty of Korsun, the head of the MP commission during the dialogue with the ROCOR.
+The gramota (official confirmation) and the personal greetings of Patriarch Aleksei were brought by Archbishop Innokenty Vasiliev of Korsun, the head of the MP commission during the dialogue with the ROCOR.
 At the conclusion, the choir sang “Many Years” to the newly-installed First Hierarch of the ROCOR.

 Patriarch Aleksei wished that God would bless the new head of the ROCOR in the performance of his coming duties.
 His Holiness also touched on the preparation for the forthcoming Archbishops’ Council of the MP, which the bishops of the ROCOR shall participate in for the first time, the official website of the MP reported.
 In addition, with the blessings of the patriarch, Archbishop Innokenty conferred the Order of St Sergei of Radonezh (second class) upon Metropolitan Hilarion.
 His Holiness granted this honour to Vladyki Hilarion on the occasion of his elevation to the post of First Hierarch, for his zealous service to the Church, and in celebration of Vladyki Hilarion’s 60th birthday.